swcarpentry/DEPRECATED-boot-camps/6-Documentation/Readme.md

 4. Self-Documenting Code
 5. Code Comments
 6. API Documentation
-7. Auto-documentation
+7. Auto-Documentation

 ## Readmes

-The omnipresent `README` file is typically a plaintext file that sits next to the code.
+The omnipresent `README` file is typically a plain text file that sits next to the code.
 They typically may contain markup but are often quite terse.
 The point of a readme file is to provide only the most basic of information to the user / developer.